 The Society of Building Science Educators (SBSE) is pleased to announce that it can provide one scholarship to a qualified student to help defray the cost of attending any building science related conference held after January 1, 2020.
 (NB: The scholarship may be used to cover expenses for a conference that has already happened!)
 Each scholarship will provide up to $725 from SBSE to assist in meeting the costs of conference participation.

 This scholarship is offered to provide support for students who are interested in building science design and research.
 Conference participation is an excellent way to improve one’s knowledge of developing issues in building science research and practice.

 Funds will be provided to scholarship recipients at or after the conference based on proof of expenses; they cannot be advanced prior to participation.
-Funds may be used to defray any aspect of conference attendance (lodging, meals, transportation, registration).
+Funds may be used to defray any aspect of conference attendance (such as lodging, meals, transportation, or registration).
 Late applications will not be considered.

-- The selection process will favor those with previous exposure to building science education, seek geographic and gender diversity among applicants, and encourage diverse representation among academic institutions—assuming other selection criteria have been successfully addressed.
+- the selection process will favor those with previous exposure to building science education, seek geographic and gender diversity among applicants, and encourage diverse representation among academic institutions—assuming other selection criteria have been successfully addressed.

 Those accepting an offer of a scholarship will—by the act of acceptance—commit to full conference participation.

-Reminder: the intent of this scholarship program is to provide support for students interested in building sciences who have limited institutional resources at their disposal.
+A reminder: the intent of this scholarship program is to provide support for students interested in building sciences who have limited institutional resources at their disposal.
 The program is not targeted at faculty or design professionals who are gainfully employed.
 Late applications will not be considered.